lvgl/lvgl/docs/integration/bindings/api_json.rst

   - forward_decls
   - macros

-Those categories are the element names undert the root of the JSON data.
+Those categories are the element names under the root of the JSON data.
 The value for each category is an array of JSON elements.
 There is a bit of nesting with the elements in the arrays and I have created "json_types" that will allow you to identify exactly what you are dealing with.